-The modelling shows that an exceedence of the PM{10} objective is possible under certain meteorological conditions conducive to poor dispersion.
-Since model verification further monitoring data has been made available.
-A review of this most recent data reveals 3 exceedences across the winter 2003/2004 period.
-It should be noted that the monitoring station, whilst in a domestic coal burning area, is not in the area of predicted highest concentration by the model.
-Therefore on the basis that an exceedence is likely under specific meteorological conditions an Air Quality Management Area (AMQA) should be declared and a further assessment undertaken.
-Continuous monitoring already in place should continue, applying suitable QC procedures.
-This data should be revisited and considered again in the action planning and further assessment phase.
+The modelling shows that an exceedence of the daily $PM{10}$ objective is possible under certain meteorological conditions conducive to poor dispersion.
+On the basis that an exceedence is likely under specific meteorological conditions an Air Quality Management Area (AMQA) should be declared and a further assessment undertaken.